The System

 Relationship-led growth only works if your relationships aren't limited to people who look like you, think like you, or come from the same rooms you already occupy.

 Most professional networks are shaped by proximity, privilege, geography, education, and access — not merit or talent.
-Left unchecked, "relationship infrastructure" can quietly reproduce the same narrow circles over and over again.
+Left unchecked, "relationship infrastructure" can reproduce the same narrow circles over and over again.
 Work Friends is designed to do the opposite.
 It's a system for intentionally expanding who you know, who you listen to, who you collaborate with, and who gets access to opportunity through you.

 In a moment when formal DEI programs are being rolled back and institutions are retreating from equity commitments, individual behavior matters more than ever.
 Building broader, more diverse, more inclusive relationships isn't political — it's practical.
 It makes your work better, your thinking sharper, your teams stronger, and your businesses more resilient.